NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Experiments

+The required \textbf{access} of all these algorithms is the same.
+Each needs access to the training data and the scoring output of the classification model.

-The reported coverage in Table \ref{table2} truly shows the strength of NICE.
-By construction, all versions have a 100\% coverage.
+\textbf{Coverage} refers to the percentage of instances for which a valid counterfactual explanation is found.
+The reported coverages in Tables \ref{ANNMainResults} and \ref{RFMainResults} show the strength of NICE's design.
+By construction, all versions of NICE have 100\% coverage.
 In reality, anything less than perfect coverage is often not accepted.
-However, no other algorithm besides WIT complies with this requirement.
-For SEDC and CBR, this is the main drawback: with respective coverages between 69.0-76.3\% or 42.2-59.2\%, these algorithms are not useful in many real-world applications where the algorithm should be able to generate an explanation for all predictions.
-SEDC did always have a perfect coverage on one of both classes.
-SEDC replaces feature values with their mean or mode.
-After the maximum number of replacements, the algorithm ends with an instance consisting of only means or modes.
+However, of the other algorithms, only WIT, which is very similar to NICE(\texttt{none}), has a perfect coverage.
+For both the ANN and RF, GeCo is the worst algorithm with an average coverage of only 32.4\% and 35.5\% respectively, while the other benchmark algorithms have a coverage between 62.7\% (CBR) and 78.4\% (SEDC) for the ANN, and between 48.3\% (CBR) and 72.0\% (SEDC) for the RF.
+Consider that SEDC always has perfect coverage on one of both classes (recall that we are working with binary datasets).
+SEDC replaces feature values with their mean or mode, and after the maximum number of replacements it ends with an instance consisting of only means or modes.
 If we are looking for a counterfactual instance that belongs to the predicted class of this instance, it will therefore always be found.
 In some applications such as fraud detection, credit scoring and clinical healthcare, we are mostly interested in explanations for one class.
 If this matches the class with perfect coverage for SEDC, it is a valid option.
-CBR limits its search to so called `good counterfactuals'~\cite{keane2020good} which have a maximum sparsity of two features.
-If it would allow more features in its explanations, the coverage could increase.
-This would however also have an effect on the sparsity of all explanations because the algorithm has no mechanism to search for the sparsest one as it just takes the closest case.
-CFproto performs better than these two algorithms.
-With a 97\% coverage for the ANN, it is a valid option to explain this model.
-However for the RF, the coverage drops to 73\%.
-We suspect that the reason for this is that $f(\bm{x})$ is smoother for a ANN than an RF with small changes in $x$.
-For a RF, small changes in the input vector often have no effect on the predicted score, which may be challenging for the optimizer.
+The other algorithms with imperfect coverage are unpredictable in the instances for which no explanation can be created, which makes them unusable in many real-world applications where the algorithm should be able to generate an explanation for all predictions.